Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 only four or five.

 Likewise, Black has twenty possible responses to White's first move, but some responses make more sense than others.
+Black will usually try to counteract White's presumptive strategy.

 Some openings are more advantageous than others, but remember: good players can often figure out how to overcome disadvantages, and bad players can often